lyricjixh/automation-training/README.md

 - Run the playbook to collect the logs

     - Execute the following command:
-      # day2 operation with log collecting
+      > day2 operation with log collecting, -t: only the tagged task

       ```shell
       ansible-playbook lab_oper.yaml -t generic